-- Bachelor of Science with a major in Kinesiology with All-Level Certification (BS)
+- Bachelor of Science with a major in Kinesiology with Elementary Certification (BS)

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and a Bilingual Emphasis (BSIS)
+- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and a Bilingual Emphasis (BS)

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and an Early Learning Emphasis (BSIS)
+- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and an Early Learning Emphasis (BS)

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and an English as a Second Language Emphasis (BSIS)
+- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and an English as a Second Language Emphasis (BS)

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and a Special Education Emphasis (BSIS)
+- Bachelor of Science with a major in Interdisciplinary Studies with EC-6 Certification and a Special Education Emphasis (BS)